 Although some species of sea angels use toxins to defend themselves against predation, they are generally harmless and not highly toxic.

-Can you have a sea angel as a pet?
+Can a sea angel be kept as a pet?

-Despite sea angels being very interesting, unique creatures, in order to keep them as a pet, they would need perfect conditions.
+Despite sea angels being very interesting, unique creatures, to keep them as a pet, they would need perfect conditions.
 So it would be extremely difficult to sustain them.

 Are sea angels endangered?